Separation Under One Roof

 - Changes to your households’ finances

 After separation, people may discontinue or limit the use of a joint bank account or a joint credit card.
 The rise in unemployment and underemployment and for some an uncertain security of employment may result in this being difficult to achieve.
 What do you do?
 The most important message is to look to make changes to the current arrangements.

-As we learn to adapt to a new way of living and as working from home becomes normalised, family law will also adapt and separation under one roof will see evidence of it occurring like it has never done before.
+As we learn to adapt to a new way of living and as working from home becomes normalised, family law will also adapt and separation under one roof will see evidence of it occurring as it has never done before.

 Doolan Wagner Family Lawyers offer specialist family law advice in St Leonards on Sydney’s North Shore.
 If you have recently separated or have a Family Law enquiry, please contact us on (02) 9437 0010 or send us an email at email@example.com to discuss your matter in complete confidence.
 We have a team of experienced and caring professional family lawyers available to help you in this difficult time.